Ayon128/BANMIME/README.md

 ## Dataset Overview
-- Misogyny detection (binary) and category identification (multi-class) dataset on 2,000 Bangla meme samples.
+- The dataset focuses on misogyny category identification and explanation generation in Bangla memes.
+-It contains 2,000 annotated meme samples collected from Facebook (1,300), Instagram (450), and Reddit (250) between 2020–2024.
 - Four misogyny categories: Stereotype (30.6%), Objectification (25.9%), Shaming (38.0%), and Violence (5.4%).
-- Sourced from 3 social media platforms: Facebook (1,300), Instagram (450), and Reddit (250).
 - Each sample includes misogyny labels, humor types, metaphor localization, and detailed human-written explanations.
 - High inter-annotator agreement with Cohen's κ = 0.74.